-- 1 Select the Spot Healing Brush tool . - 2 Choose a brush size.
-A brush that is slightly larger than the area you want to fix works best so that you can cover the entire area with one click. - 3 Choose one of the following Type options in the Tool Options bar. - Proximity Match Uses the pixels around the edge of the selection to find an image area to use as a patch for the selected area.
+- 1 In the Edit workspace, select the Spot Healing Brush tool 💞. - 2 Choose a brush size.
+A brush that is slightly larger than the area you want to fix works best so that you can cover the entire area with one click. - 3 Choose one of the following Type options in the options bar.

+Proximity Match Uses the pixels around the edge of the selection to find an image area to use as a patch for the selected area.
 If this option doesn't provide a satisfactory fix, choose Edit > Undo, and try the Create Texture option.